ZlordHUN/cosmic-monitor-applet/README.md

 - "Connecting..." status while retrieving battery data
 - Cached device information for instant display on startup

+## Media Player Setup

+To enable media player display (currently supports Cider):

+### Installing Cider

+[Cider](https://cider.sh/) is an open-source Apple Music client for Linux.

+1. Install Cider from their website or your package manager
+2. Sign in with your Apple Music account

+### Enabling the Cider API

+1. Open Cider settings
+2. Navigate to the Connectivity section
+3. Enable "Enable WebSocket API" or "Enable Remote API"
+4. If using API authentication, generate an API token

+### Configuring the Widget

+1. Open Settings from the applet menu
+2. Navigate to the Media Player section
+3. Enable "Show Media Player"
+4. If Cider requires an API token, enter it in the "Cider API Token" field (leave empty if authentication is disabled in Cider)

+The widget will display:
+- Track title, artist, and album
+- Playback status icon (play/pause)
+- Progress bar with current time and duration
+- "Cider" label indicating the player source

 ### Supported Devices

 **Logitech** (via Solaar): Any wireless device that Solaar can detect (mice, keyboards, trackballs, etc.)